-To assist this, the Development Control Section will:
+To assist this, the Development Management Section will:

-- Respond, wherever possible, to letters within 7 working days.
-If it is not possible to provide a full response within 7 days, you will be told when a reply will be given.
+- Respond, wherever possible, to letters and emails within 10 working days.
+If it is not possible to provide a full response within 10 days, you will be told when a reply will be given

 - Maintain up to date information on the Council's website